-4. CONTACT BY NON-RESIDENTIAL PARENT (VISITATION): Each of the parents shall exercise the utmost good faith and shall therefore consent to reasonable requests by the other parent in connection with parental contact and access (visitation).
-The CHIL(DREN) (has) (have) a right to spend substantial time with the secondary residential parent, and the primary residential parent is expected to provide contacts with the child(ren) at unscheduled times when requested if it does not unreasonably disrupt prior planned activities of the child(ren) or the primary residential parent.
+4. CONTACT BY NON-RESIDENITAL PARENT (VISITATION): Each of the parents shall exercise the utmost good faith and shall therefore consent to reasonable requests by the other parent in connection with parental contact and access (visitation).
+The CHILDREN have a right to spend substantial time with the secondary residential parent, and the primary residential parent is expected to provide contacts with the children at unscheduled times when requested if it does not unreasonably disrupt prior planned activities of the children or the primary residential parent.
 This provision is for SPECIAL EVENT AND OTHER extra visitation but is not to be used as a means to harass the primary residential parent or to make constant or daily demands for extra visitation.
-Visitation rights shall not be used as a pretext for the secondary residential parent to attempt to visit the primary residential parent for purposes other than to pick up the child(ren).
-Therefore, not as a limitation, but as an extension of the foregoing, the secondary residential parent is entitled to and shall have the following minimum visitation rights with the child(ren).
+Visitation rights shall not be used as a pretext for purposes other than to pick up the children.
+Therefore, not as a limitation, but as an extension of the foregoing, the secondary residential parent is entitled to and shall have the following minimum visitation rights with the children.

 II.
-DISTANCE MORE THAN 150 MILES BUT WITHIN STATE OF FLORIDA.
-(REASONABLE DRIVING DISTANCE)
+DISTANCE MORE THAN 150 MILES BUT WITHIN THE STATE OF FLORIDA (REASONABLE DRIVING DISTANCE).

-A. INFANTS - 3 YEARS OF AGE
+A. INFANTS - 3 YEAR OF AGE:

-• 1.
-The secondary custodial parent shall have the right to visit the child(ren) at least 2 times per month away from the residence of the primary custodial parent for 4 hours per visit.
+1. The secondary custodial parent shall have the right to visit the child(ren) at least 2 times per month away from the residence of the primary custodial parent for four (4) hours per visit.
 The parties may agree for the visitation to take place at the child's residence but if either party objects, the visitation shall be at a place other than the child's residence.
 The primary custodial parent shall not be present during the visits unless agreed between the parties.
 In any event, the primary residential parent shall not interfere with the visitation.
-The parties shall agree upon the dates and times of visits but if unable to agree, they shall be on the first and third Saturday of each month from 9:00 a.m. through 1 p.m.
+The parties shall agree upon the dates and times of visits but in unable to agree, they shall be on the first and third Saturday of each month from 9:00 a.m. through 1:00 p.m.

-?
-2• In addition to the twice per month visits, the secondary residential parent shall have the right to have the child(ren) visit overnight at the secondary parent's residence or other suitable place once every 90 days, from 3:00 p.m. through 12:00 noon on the next day.
+2. In addition to the twice per month visits, the secondary residential parent shall have the right to have the child(ren) visit overnight at the secondary parent's residence or other suitable place once every ninety (90) days, from 3:00 p.m. through 12:00 noon on the next day.
 The parties shall attempt to agree upon the date for the overnight visits but if unable to do so, the date shall commence on the second Saturday of each third month counting from the date the order of the court was entered or from the date the parties entered into a written agreement proving for such visitation, whichever comes first.
 The visits shall occur on Saturday through Sunday at the time specified.
-The visits are not required to be spaced exactly 90 days apart but within 10 days either side of or including the 90th day.
+The visits are not required to be spaced exactly ninety (90) days apart but within ten (10) days either side of or including the 90th day.

-?
-3• The secondary custodial parent shall have the right to have the child(ren) visit away from the child(ren)'s residence for 4 hours on Thanksgiving day, every Christmas day, Father's day or Mother's day as applicable and the child's birthday, from 2:00 p.m. - 6:00 p.m. unless at a time otherwise agreed.
+3. The secondary custodial parent shall have the right to have the child(ren) visit away from the child(ren)'s residence for four (4) hours on Thanksgiving Day, every Christmas Day, Father's Day or Mother's Day as applicable and the child's birthday, from 2:00 p.m. - 6:00 p.m. unless at a time otherwise agreed.